ahamez/protox/documentation/reference.md

 default(field_name)
 ```

-Get the default value of a structure field.
+Get the default value of a message field.
 Note that for Protobuf 3, the default value is mandated by [the Google reference documentation](https://developers.google.com/protocol-buffers/docs/proto3#default).

 ### Unknown fields